rogerio3/SAFE-Framework-Tests/README.md

 # SAFE Template

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+This template can be used to generate a back-end application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 ## Install pre-requisites